 It's a work in progress still but I'm hoping it will get finished soon. x

-:like: oh I love your zen garden@drilakila ! must have taken a lot of hard work but so worth the effort! x
+oh I love your zen garden@drilakila ! must have taken a lot of hard work but so worth the effort! x

 What a transformation, @drilakila!
 A very good solution for a small-ish space and a huge improvement on what was there before.
 I can't understand why your neighbours aren't delighted with it (reference your comment on another thread).
-Well done to you! :like:
+Well done to you!

-I was hoping to get in the garden today to finish off the weeding in one of the flower beds that I started yesterday but the weather is against me - sunshine then showers on a repeat loop! :frown: Mind you, I suppose that I should be happy that there is some rain - living, as I do, in one of the driest areas of England!
-At least it will cut down on the vegetable watering. :smile:
+I was hoping to get in the garden today to finish off the weeding in one of the flower beds that I started yesterday but the weather is against me - sunshine then showers on a repeat loop!
+Mind you, I suppose that I should be happy that there is some rain - living, as I do, in one of the driest areas of England!
+At least it will cut down on the vegetable watering.

 Thank you!